Is AI Dangerous?

 They stressed that AI development has been racing ahead "with safety as an afterthought," and that we currently lack institutions to prevent rogue applications.

-They warned we are in an “out-of-control race” to build more powerful AI that even its creators “can’t understand, predict, or reliably control”.
+We are in an "out-of-control race" to build more powerful AI that even its creators "can't understand, predict, or reliably control".

 The European Union passed the world's first AI Act (effective 2024), banning dangerous practices like government social scoring and requiring strict tests for high-risk AI (in health, law enforcement, etc.).